Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 ##### Function calls and operators

-> Note: we do not consider [operator calls][Overloadable operators] as being different from function calls, as they are just special types of function calls.
+> Note: we do not consider [operator calls][Operator overloading] as being different from function calls, as they are just special types of function calls.
 > Henceforth, they are not treated separately.

 ```kotlin